draeger-lab/refinegems/docs/source/database/intro.rst

 For understanding the database and the data it contains, it is vital to understand the meaning of an *in silico* medium and how to transform a medium e.g. from the labratory (*in vivo* medium) into an *in silico* medium.
+Our standardised aproach is described in :doc:`in_silico_media_generation`.

-Afterwards, you can find a detailed explaination of the database architecture.
+You can find a detailed explanation of the database architecture under :doc:`db_architecture`.

-Additionally, the last point refers to more information about accessing the database.
+Additionally, the last point refers to more information about accessing the database. ``TODO`` Worauf bezieht sich das hier genau?

 .. toctree::